-- 21 They shall build houses and inhabit them; they shall plant vineyards and eat their fruit. - 22 They shall not build and another inhabit; they shall not plant and another eat;

-for like the days of a tree shall the days of my people be,

-and my chosen shall long enjoy the work of their hands.
+- 21 They shall build houses and inhabit them; they shall plant vineyards and eat their fruit. - They shall not build and another inhabit; they shall not plant and another eat; for like the days of a tree shall the days of my people be, and my chosen shall long enjoy the work of

-- 23 They shall not labor in vain, or bear children for calamity; - for they shall be offspring blessed by the Lordand their descendants as well. - 24 Before they call I will answer, while they are yet speaking I will hear. - 25 The wolf and the lamb shall feed together, the lion shall eat straw like the ox; but the serpent-its food shall be dust! - They shall not hurt or destroy on all my holy mountain, says the Lord.
+- and my chosen shall long enjoy the work of their hands. - 23 They shall not labor in vain, or bear children for calamity; - for they shall be offspring blessed by the Lord-and their descendants as well. - 24 Before they call I will answer, while they are yet speaking I will hear. - 25 The wolf and the lamb shall feed together, the lion shall eat straw like the ox; but the serpent-its food shall be dust!

+They shall not hurt or destroy on all my holy mountain, says the Lord.